 Issuing Agency Code Values

-The values for the initial PEPPOL Issuing Agency Code list were taken from the NESUBL PartyID code list but this has been extended to cover use by all PEPPOL pilots and includes other known Issuing Agencies (from e.g. ISO 6523).
+The values for the initial PEPPOL Issuing Agency Code list were taken from the NESUBL PartyID code list but this has been extended to cover use by all PEPPOL participants and includes other known Issuing Agencies (from e.g. ISO 6523).

 It is significant that this list will need ongoing extension under governance procedures currently being developed (see section on Governance).
 To ensure sustainability and proper governance it is proposed to include only Issuing Agency Codes (IACs) in the following order of priority: